 If I miss the application deadline, when is the next time I can apply?

-You can apply during the next application period, which is set for spring of 2014.
+You can apply during the next application period, which is set for Fall of 2018.

 If I have been denied, may I appeal the decision?